stephenieorr0423/battery_test_manual/Vacuum Charge Cycling Test.typ

 == Overcharge Procedure
 Purpose: Determine failure mode under overvoltage condition.
-- Connect battery to programmable DC power supply with current limiting enabled.
+1. Connect battery to programmable DC power supply with current limiting enabled.
-- Set current limit to battery's maximum charge current (1.0 C CC - 1320 mA).
+2. Set current limit to battery's maximum charge current (1.0 C CC - 1320 mA).
-- Begin with battery at ~30-50% state of charge.
+3. Begin with battery at ~30-50% state of charge.
-- Set power supply voltage to start at 4.2V (nominal full charge).
+4. Set power supply voltage to start at 4.2V (nominal full charge).
-- Increase charge voltage slowly in steps of +0.1V every 10 minutes, up to 6.0V max or until venting/swelling/thermal runaway is observed.
+5. Increase charge voltage slowly in steps of +0.1V every 10 minutes, up to 6.0V max or until venting/swelling/thermal runaway is observed.
-- Hold each voltage level for 30 minutes while monitoring:
+6. Hold each voltage level for 30 minutes while monitoring:
- - Cell temperature (abort if >80°C/176°F)
+ a.
+Cell temperature (abort if >80°C/176°F)
- - Voltage and current behavior
+ b.
+Voltage and current behavior
- - Physical deformation or gas venting
+ c.
+Physical deformation or gas venting
-- Abort test if any of the following occurs:
+7. Abort test if any of the following occurs:
- - Cell exceeds 80°C
+ a.
+Cell exceeds 80°C
- - Voltage drops under constant current (sign of internal damage)
+ b.
+Voltage drops under constant current (sign of internal damage)
- - Audible hissing, swelling, or smoke
+ c.
+Audible hissing, swelling, or smoke

 == Overdischarge Procedure
 Purpose: Simulate abnormal deep discharge beyond cut-off voltage.
-- Fully charge battery to 4.2V using manufacturer-specified charge profile.
+1. Fully charge battery to 4.2V using manufacturer-specified charge profile.
-- Connect battery to programmable electronic load in constant current (CC) mode.
+2. Connect battery to programmable electronic load in constant current (CC) mode.
-- Set discharge current to nominal or maximum rated discharge current.
+3. Set discharge current to nominal or maximum rated discharge current.
-- Begin discharge and monitor voltage in real-time.
+4. Begin discharge and monitor voltage in real-time.
-- Discharge down to cut-off voltage (typically ~3.0V).
+5. Discharge down to cut-off voltage (typically ~3.0V).
-- Continue discharging past this limit down to 0V or until load terminates (equipment safety cutoff).
+6. Continue discharging past this limit down to 0V or until load terminates (equipment safety cutoff).
-- For destructive testing, continue down to -1.0V reverse voltage only if equipment and containment allow.
+7. For destructive testing, continue down to -1.0V reverse voltage only if equipment and containment allow.
-- Watch for:
+8. Watch for:
- - Sudden voltage drop
+ a.
+Sudden voltage drop
- - Temperature increase (>80°C/176°F)
+ b.
+Temperature increase (>80°C/176°F)
- - Irregular current behavior
+ c.
+Irregular current behavior
-- Abort if:
+9. Abort if:
- - Temperature exceeds safe limit (>80°C/176°F)
+ a.
+Temperature exceeds safe limit (>80°C/176°F)
- - Voltage rebounds erratically
+ b.
+Voltage rebounds erratically
- - Battery swells or shows signs of venting
+ c.
+Battery swells or shows signs of venting

 == Post-Test Actions
 - Let the battery cool in containment for 1 hours before handling.